 The turning point was when my husband started going to recovery.
 Then I followed.
 We spent years in a recovery program, working step studies, doing counseling (both on our own and together), connecting with Jesus, forming accountability teams, and life groups.
 We just celebrated our 15th wedding anniversary this year.
 How great is that?

 There’s just one other thing I had left undone.
 The father wound.
 I forgave my father, but didn’t have a chance to tell him.
 Our last words to each other were ugly.
-He passed away and my family was notified 4 months after, by his then “family.”
-There was no funeral, no memorial, and he wasn’t given a grave.
+He passed away and my family was notified 4 months after, by his then family.
+By the time we found out, there was no funeral, no memorial, and he wasn’t given a grave.
 I felt nothing for a month, then grief hit me.

 I was in the middle of an alcohol relapse, and my depression was back.
 The grief was too much, it consumed me and I nearly drowned in my own tears.
 You see, I lost hope.
 I reached a point where I thought taking my own life was the solution.
 I had method, and intent, but I was interrupted in my impulsive attempt.
 God had other plans for my life.
 My husband loved me through it.
 I haven’t had a drink since that day, almost 4 years ago.